 With this design, single cellular shades are able to keep out more light, UV rays, and heat or cold than what's expected with standard shades.

-Like single cellular shades, double cellular shades are also designed to serve the purpose of improving energy efficiency at the same time that they neatly fit into a room’s color scheme.
-This type of window shade also has a cellular shape instead of being a single piece of fabric, but double cellular shades have an addition layer of cells.
+Like single cellular shades, double cellular shades are also designed to serve the purpose of improving energy efficiency at the same time that they neatly fit into a room's color scheme.
+This type of window shade also has a cellular shape instead of being a single piece of fabric, but double cellular shades have an additional layer of cells.
 While single cellular shades have one pop-out layer of cellular shapes, double cellular shades have two.
 One layer closer to the room and one layer closer to the window.
 Another aesthetic difference is the size of the pleats.
 The pleats in a double cellular shade are typically smaller than the pleats in a single cellular shade.

 Double cellular shades serve the same purpose as single cellular shades, but to a greater degree.
 They block out more noise, temperature, light, and UV rays than their single-celled counterparts.